MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 ## Remove a record type

-You can remove a record type from Viva Sales.
-When you remove a record type that has related record types in Viva Sales, all related record types are also removed.
-The changes are automatically published.
-You can't remove the contact record type.

 1. In Viva Sales admin settings, select **Forms**.

 2. Hover over the record type you want to remove, and then select **Remove (record type)** (:::image type="icon" source="media/delete-icon.png" border="false":::).

+> [!NOTE]
+> - When you remove a record type that has related record types in Viva Sales, all related record types are also removed.
+> - You can't remove the contact record type.

 ## Control order of record types in side pane